-- A. The county and the Union agree to follow the county's Drug Free Workplace policy in Hernando County's Employee Handbookprovisions of F.S.
-440.102, Drug free workplace program requirements.
-See Appendix III. - B. Employees are subject to and when ordered will submit to a reasonable suspicion, postaccident, and random drug testing.
+- A. The county and the Union agree to follow the county's Drug Free Workplace policy in Hernando County's Employee Handbook. - B. Employees are subject to and when ordered will submit to a reasonable suspicion, postaccident, and random drug testing.
 An employee who refuses to submit to test or who delays a test will be terminated from employment with Hernando County.